TonyIvchenko/playground/CONTRIBUTING.md

 - Keep README heading structure simple and consistent; CI now lints the markdown shape too.
 - Prefer correct prose spellings in docs even when legacy file or folder names are misspelled; keep the typo isolated to code paths, not user-facing text.
 - Keep tracked workflow and config files valid JSON/YAML; CI now checks syntax and duplicate keys for that small config surface.
+- Expect some GitHub Actions jobs to skip when your change only touches unrelated paths; that path filtering is intentional and keeps heavier jobs focused.
 - Keep service READMEs focused on how to run, test, and troubleshoot that service.
 - Prefer short, accurate docs over long aspirational docs.